odoo/documentation/odoo_sh/advanced/submodules.rst

 With Git (advanced)
 ---------------------

-In a terminal, in the folder where is cloned your Git repository, checkout the branch in which you want to add a submodule:
+In a terminal, in the folder where your Git repository is cloned, checkout the branch in which you want to add a submodule:

 .. code-block:: bash

   $ git checkout <branch>

-Then, add the submodule using the below command:
+Then, add the submodule using the command below:

 .. code-block:: bash

-  $ git submodule add -b <branch> <git@yourprovider.com:<username/repository.git> <path>
+  $ git submodule add -b <branch> <git@yourprovider.com>:<username/repository.git> <path>

 Replace

-* *<git@yourprovider.com:<username/repository.git>* by the SSH URL of the repository you want to add as submodule,
+* *<git@yourprovider.com>:<username/repository.git>* by the SSH URL of the repository you want to add as submodule,
 * *<branch>* by the branch you want to use in the above repository,
 * *<path>* by the folder in which you want to add this submodule.